Generalization Error Bounds for Learning under Censored Feedback: Related Works

 Our work is also closely related to partitioned active learning, including \citet{cortes2019region, cortes2020adaptive, lee2023partitioned, zheng2019generalization}. \citet{cortes2019region} partition the entire domain to find the best hypothesis for each subdomain, and a PAC-style generalization bound is derived compared to the best hypothesis over the entire domain.
 This idea is further extended to adaptive partitioning in \citet{cortes2020adaptive}.
 In \citet{lee2023partitioned}, the domain is partitioned into a fixed number of subdomains, and the most uncertain subdomain is explored to improve the mean-squared error.
 The work of \citet{zheng2019generalization} considers a special data non-IIDness where the data-generating process depends on the task property, partitions the domain according to the task types, and analyzes each subdomain separately.
 Our work is similar to these studies in that we also consider (active) exploration techniques, and partition the data domain to build IID blocks.
 However, we differ in problem setup and analysis approach, and in accounting for the cost of exploration when we consider bounded exploration techniques.
+More specifically, their bounds are derived from the aggregation of multiple subdomains with requested labels (we refer to as exploration).
+The key distinction lies in data availability: while they can request labels from any subdomain without considering the cost of doing so, we are constrained to explore samples from certain subdomains due to the presence of censored feedback.